Reduce Computer Eye Strain

 Adjusting the contrast between the characters and the background so that it is crisp and clear and easier to read.

-Do not have your papers lying flat on your desk and look back and forth.
+Do not have your papers lying flat on your desk while looking back and forth.
 Use a document holder placed near your screen or buy one that attaches to your screen.

 Take Frequent Eye Breaks